Altinn/altinn-studio-docs/content/app/development/ux/pdf/_index.en.md

 It is possible to get a preview of what the generated PDF will look like in the browser while you are developing.
 Follow the instructions below:

-1. **Important**: Use Google Chrome when previewing the PDF.<br>The PDF generator uses a version of Chrome to generate the PDF, and other browsers will therefore not look correct when previewing.
+1. **Important**: Use Google Chrome to preview the PDF.<br>The PDF generator uses a version of Chrome to generate the PDF, and other browsers will not produce the correct result.
-2. Start a new instance in your app and fill out as much as you want.
-3. When you are ready to preview, add `?pdf=1` to the end of the url in the browser and hit enter.
+2. In the app you want to preview, add `?pdf=preview` to the end of the URL in the browser and hit enter.<br>This will continuously run the PDF layout in the background so that you can get an instant preview.
+You may expecience slower performance when in this mode.
-4. You should now see a different looking page with all of your components displyed as summary-components; this is the basis for the PDF-generation.
-Please note that there is some print specific styling that is only applied when the browser is in print mode, so this view will not look exactly like the PDF document.
-5. Use Chrome's built in print function. (`Ctrl+P`/`⌘+P`) to get a preview of what the final PDF document will look like.
+3. When you are ready to preview, use Chrome's built in print function (`Ctrl+P`/`⌘+P`) to get a preview of what the PDF document will look like.